pyeventsourcing/eventsourcing/docs/topics/domain.rst

 an aggregate defines the consistency 'boundary'.

-Event sourced aggregates
+Event-sourced aggregates
 ========================

-The library's :class:`~eventsourcing.domain.Aggregate` class can be subclassed to develop event sourced domain model aggregates.
+The library's :class:`~eventsourcing.domain.Aggregate` class can be subclassed to develop event-sourced domain model aggregates.
 The nested class :class:`~eventsourcing.domain.Aggregate.Event` can be subclassed to define domain event classes that will be triggered by the command methods of the domain model aggregates.
 The class method ``_create_()`` can be called to help with the creation of a new aggregate.